jacqueschuis/simple-color-generator/README.md

 This app is very simple.
 You make a 3-stop monochromatic scheme with the click of a button, which definitely serves its purpose, but it is not the comprehensive tool which I would like it to be.
 I would like to add options for different color schemes (i.e., complementary, tertiary, triadic, etc.)

-2. Copy to clipboard

-I need to learn more about the Clipboard API to make this more functional.
-It is all well-and-good to generate random colors, but for it to be more functional, the user should be able to copy the colors to a clipboard to paste wherever they may be using them.

-3. Download scheme
+2. Download scheme

 I would like to be able to export the scheme card to an image that the client can download for referencing later.

-4. History
+3. History

 I would like there to be some sort of history functionality whereby the app remembers your 5 or so most recent colors, and there's an option to save/pin these using local memory.

-5. Transfer the app to a new framework
+4. Transfer the app to a new framework

 To deal with the added complexities which I would like to add, I will likely need this to be built on a framework, like React.